exonum/exonum-doc/src/advanced/node-management.md

 `Precommit` is a message, serialized according to [message serialization rules](../architecture/serialization.md#message-serialization).

 - **body**: JSON
-  The content of precommit message
+  The content of the `Precommit` message
 - **body.block_hash**: Hash
-  The hash of the current block (which precommit was created for)
+  The hash of the current block (the `Precommit` message was created for)
 - **body.height**: integer
   The height of the current block
 - **body.round**: integer
-  The round when block proposal was created
+  The round when the block proposal was created
 - **body.time**: Time
-  Local clocks time of validator who created block proposal
+  Local time of the validator that created the block proposal
 - **body.validator**: integer
-  ID of the validator who created this precommit
+  ID of the validator that created this `Precommit` message
 - **message_id**: integer
   ID of the `Precommit` message.
 Equals `4`
 - **network_id**: integer